Political System of Pakistan: Challenges & Response

 2. Political Parties Reforms

-If charity begins from home, then democracy starts from the political parties themselves.
-Democratic principles at all levels starting from political parties require all major Pakistani political parties to hold regular elections.
-Presently, intra-party elections are mandatory for the continuous registration of a political party with the Election Commission of Pakistan, but it is generally a sham exercise.
-Any party desirous of fielding its candidates in the general elections must hold intra-party election 06 months before the general elections are due and only those allowed to contest general elections who have been elected as office holder (any office) within the party as a result of this intra-party elections-obviously a person who cannot win an office within his party is not fit to contest the general election.
-Similarly, they should limit their candidates to contest elections from their respective home constituencies and establish a transparent mechanism by which funding can be provided to those candidates who cannot afford the electioneering expenses.
+If charity begins at home, then democracy starts with the political parties themselves.
+Democratic principles at all levels, starting with political parties, require all major Pakistani political parties to hold regular elections.
+Presently, intra-party elections are mandatory for the continuous registration of a political party with the Election Commission of Pakistan, but they are generally a sham exercise.
+Any party desirous of fielding its candidates in the general elections must hold an intra-party election six months before the general elections are due, and only those allowed to contest the general elections who have been elected as office holders (any office) within the party as a result of this intra-party election are allowed to contest the general elections; obviously, a person who cannot win an office within his party is not fit to contest the general election.
+Similarly, they should limit their candidates to contesting elections from their respective home constituencies and establish a transparent mechanism by which funding can be provided to those candidates who cannot afford the electioneering expenses.

 3. Institutional Strengthening

-Survival of any regime or even system is directly dependent on its satisfactory performance ensuring operational efficiency, the effectiveness of service delivery, and equality of treatment.
-This, in turn, depends upon institutional strengthening and good governance which starts with the recognition by all stakeholders of the supremacy of the prime institution in a country namely its Parliament.
-All major Pakistani political parties should pledge to the nation to uphold the supremacy of the parliament by discussing any issue on the floor of the house instead of resorting to agitational politics.
+The survival of any regime or even system is directly dependent on its satisfactory performance, which ensures operational efficiency, the effectiveness of service delivery, and equality of treatment.
+This, in turn, depends upon institutional strengthening and good governance, which start with the recognition by all stakeholders of the supremacy of the prime institution in a country, namely its Parliament.
+All major Pakistani political parties should pledge to the nation that they will uphold the supremacy of the parliament by discussing any issue on the floor of the house instead of resorting to agitational politics.

-Constitution has laid down a clear-cut role demarcation of every institution-let it is implemented in letter and spirit.
-However, for this, the political elite will have to play a very proactive role starting with the de-politicization of the institutions and their capacity building.
+The Constitution has laid down a clear-cut role demarcation for every institution; it is implemented in letter and spirit.
+However, for this, the political elite will have to play a very proactive role, starting with the de-politicization of the institutions and their capacity building.

 The professional competence of those manning vital institutions such as the judiciary, bureaucracy, and armed forces is the only guarantee for putting the country on the right trajectory of growth and creating a positive image in the world.
 It means the recruitment, appointment, transfer, posting and all other career matters should be decided on merit without involving political pressure or patronage.